 Seasonal flu shots are available at these locations (while supplies last):

-- Physician's office — Members who receive other services in addition to the flu shot will be required to pay any applicable copayment, coinsurance or deductible amounts.
-To find an in-network provider, visit Find a Doctor and search for "All Primary Care" under Specialty.
+Members who receive other services in addition to the flu shot will be required to pay any applicable copayment, coinsurance or deductible amounts.
+To find an in-network provider, visit Find a Doctor.

-- Participating pharmacists (NOT pharmacies, except participating CVS MinuteClinics) — Eligible members may go to an in-network, immunizing pharmacist (NOT pharmacy) or CVS MinuteClinic to receive a flu shot.
+Eligible members may go to an in-network, immunizing pharmacist (NOT pharmacy) or CVS MinuteClinic to receive a flu shot.
 A limited number of North Carolina pharmacists have contracted with BCBSNC to administer the flu shot.
 Only eligible members ages 14 and older may receive flu vaccinations from pharmacists.
 Some members may pay a copayment, deductible or coinsurance, depending on their specific benefits.
-To find in-network pharmacists, visit Find a doctor and search for "Pharmacist (Flu & Other Limited Injections)" under Provider Type.
-To find a participating CVS MinuteClinic, search for "Convenience Care Center" under Specialty.
+To find in-network pharmacists, visit Find a doctor and under the Advanced Search section search for "Pharmacist (Flu & Other Limited Injections)" under Convenience Care.
+To find a participating CVS MinuteClinic, select "Convenience Care Center" under Advanced Search.

 Seasonal flu shots are available to the general public and uninsured at public health departments.
 Costs vary and may be covered by private insurance or Medicare.